With so many places to visit in Andalucia, it’s no wonder it’s my favourite region in Spain!

 Córdoba is one of the most beautiful cities in Spain, never mind Andalucia!

 The number of amazing buildings in the city is mindboggling!
 Córdoba doesn’t get the attention that other cities such as Sevilla and Granada do, but I think it may be the best city in Andalucia.

 Walking the ancient narrow streets of the old town is an incredible experience.
 You get an intimate feel for what life must have been like thousands of years ago.

 Things to do in Córdoba include La Mezquita, which is an old Moorish palace that is stunning.
 Booking a tourto take a look around is a must.
-If you visit Córdoba during the start of May, you can check out the patio festival.
+If you visit Córdoba at the start of May, you can check out the patio festival.

 This is where various households decorate their patios with a variety of flowers.
 It’s a unique sight that you may not see elsewhere and makes the city an even more attractive place to visit!

 Frigiliana is one of the best-kept secrets in Andalucia.
 This small town is a hidden gem that you have to visit while you’re in the region.

-It’s a great place to go on a day trip from Malaga, at just over 50km away from the city.
+It’s a great place to go on a day trip from Malaga, just over 50km away from the city.
 If you’re going to Nerja you can combine the two, as Frigiliana is only a few kilometres away!

 Frigiliana is a pueblo Blanco, which means white town and is one of many in Andalucia.
 It’s a beautiful little town that has many winding streets full of arts and crafts stores and delicious cafes and restaurants.

 It’s a wonderful place to wander around for the day and the white houses complete with colourful doors, make it an Instagrammable one too!